Skip to Content

 There are two types of albergues on the Portuguese Camino; municipal (public) and private albergues.

-Municipal albergues are cheaper (12 euros pp.), they can’t be booked in advance, and most of them don’t accept luggage delivery.
+Municipal albergues are cheaper (10-12 euros pp.), they can’t be booked in advance, and most of them don’t accept luggage delivery.
 One requires a Credential (a pilgrim’s passport) to stay there.
-Usually can be paid in cash only.
+Usually can be paid only cash.

-Private albergues are more expensive (14-17 euros pp.).
-They have better facilities, can be booked in advance over the phone or online, and accept luggage delivery.
-Usually accept both cards and cash.
+Private albergues are more expensive (15-20 euros pp.).
+They have better facilities, can be booked in advance online or over the phone, and accept luggage delivery.
+Usually accept cards and cash.

-Most Albergues (private and public) have dormitories with bunk beds, shared bathrooms/toilets, and a kitchen, some have washing machines and wi-fi.
+Most Albergues (private and public) have dormitories with bunk beds, shared bathrooms/toilets, and a kitchen, some have washing machines.
+Most (if not all) private albergues and some public have wi-fi.

 For more details on accommodation on the Camino, the pros and cons of staying at albergues, tips, etc. check our detailed post Albergues on the Camino de Santiago.